phantasyy/URTServerMod/README.md

 To use forceGear take the weapons&Gears you want then type /gear in console and put that gear code into the sv_forceGear command.

+If you wish to add or edit the funstuff replacement go to code/server/sv_client.c and starting at line 1346 you will see how the function works and you can add more funstuff if you wish.
+It is of course also possible to change the replacement to another funstuff than "shit".

 ## Installation
 You can download directly the binaries from https://github.com/phantasyy/UrTServerMod/releases .